nickmeng86/RLA-YOLO-modules/README.md

 ## Introduction

-Steel plate surface defect detection faces significant challenges, including frequent missed detections, false detections, and slow processing speeds.
-To address these issues, we propose **RLA-YOLO**, an improved defect detection model based on YOLOv8n.
-RLA-YOLO integrates three key innovations to enhance receptive field awareness, optimize multi-scale feature extraction, and improve loss function effectiveness.
+Manual inspection in steel manufacturing is inefficient and costly, creating a need for automated high-speed defect detection.
+We propose **RLA-YOLO**, an improved steel surface defect detection model based on YOLOv8n.
+It introduces three key innovations to enhance receptive field, optimize multi-scale feature extraction, and improve loss function effectiveness.
+Experiments on NEU-DET and GC10-DET show that RLA-YOLO achieves higher accuracy, lower computational cost, and real-time performance, making it suitable for deployment on resource-constrained devices.

 ---